 The general dress code in Israel is casual and comfortable.
 Most men stick to T-shirts and jeans, or shorts and a polo shirt.
-For going out they dress up a little, but suits are rare.
+When going out they dress up a little, but suits are rare.
 If you see somebody in a suit, he is probably a lawyer or a salesperson.
 In most cases, women wear casual pants and T-shirts or pack a lightweight dress and a nice blouse for going out.
 When it comes to footwear, many wear sneakers, sandals, and even flip-flops (they are especially useful if you hit the beach).

 Thus, leave the suits and evening dresses behind.

 After understanding that casual clothes are the ones you will be using, I want to dive a little further and mention an additional clothing category.

 Visiting religious sites (a synagogue, church, or mosque) will require modest clothing.
 There are two main points that you should remember: knees and shoulders.

 My wife usually takes on a scarf.
 There are lightweight scarfs that can open up and cover significant parts of your body.
 You can always buy them in the local markets, like the Jerusalem Old City market, but it is better to bring along if you have one.
 And before entering a religious site, she can put the scarf over the head and the shoulders.
 In any case, the shoulders should be covered.
 Thus tanks, vests, and shoulderless dresses will not do.
 And, of course, dresses should be without a deep neckline.

 The currency in Israel is NIS – New Israeli Shekel.
 Or more commonly known as Shekel.
 And 1 Shekel equals 100 Agorot.